 h) Any other business

-two members make a written request to the Secretary before 24 October stating a
+If two members make a written request to the Secretary before 24 October

-motion to be proposed, the Secretary shall give notice of the motion in the
+stating a motion to be proposed, the Secretary shall give notice of the motion

 16 An Extraordinary General Meeting (EGM) may be called by the Committee at any time as deemed necessary.
 An EGM shall be called if a written request is received by the Secretary, which states the motion(s) proposed and is signed by five or more members.

 The quorum of an

 19 The Chair at all General Meetings shall be taken by the Chairman.
 If he is not present after 5 minutes of the appointed start time of the meeting, the Chair shall be taken by a Club member elected by the meeting.